mkatalanos/cacti-lr-sparse/README.md

 `utils/`: This folder contains multiple utility files including code about patch forming, physics, dataloaders, as well as experimental features (mainly related to blockmatching) that were not mentioned in the report.
+Also contains code that was used for making visualizations of signals in the report.

 `tests/`: Contains the unit tests written, as well as the scripts we used for checking that the updates of the algorithm were correct.